viveksolanki216/AWS_Training/README.sagemaker.md

 ### S3: Simple Storage Service
 Amazon S3 is an object storage service that offers industry-leading scalability, data availability, security, and performance.

+### Sagemaker Estimators
+#### Using SageMaker Estimators
+Estimators are high level interface (API) for training.
+It makes it very easy to train a model v/s doing it manually.
+ - What algorithm or framework to use
+ - What script or Docker container
+ - What compute resources
+ - Where to store data and model artifacts

+##### Types
+ - **Built-in Algorithms:** These uses Sagemaker optimized containers for popular ML algo, no training scripts are needed. i.e. LinearLearner, XGBoost, KMeans
+ - **Framework-Estimatoes:** (Script Mode): Use your own training script with a pre-built container for popular ML/DL frameworks. i.e. PyTorch, Tensorflow, SKLearn, HuggingFace
+ - **Custom Containers:** Use any docker image you create.
+Gives full control. i.e Estimator
+ - **Automatic Model Tuning:** Wrap any Estimtor with a HyperparameterTuner
+ - **Local Model:** Almost all Estimators can run in "local model" just give "instance_type='local'".

+#### Why using a Sagemaker Estimators?
+- Managed Training Infrastructure
+    - You don't need to: Provision an EC2 instance, SSH into them, install package manually and cleanup, retire after the work is done.
+This is all managed by Estimators.
+- Automatic S3 handling: No need to manually output data to S3, just provide the s3 location
+- Reproducibility and Portability:
+    - The Estimator keeps track of docker-image, instance-type/count, hyperparams, s3 paths, training code locations.
+    - Makes it easy to re-run training, audit results, share configurations.
+- Training at Scale:
+    - Train on multiple instances, specify instance count.
+    - SPOT instances.
+GPUs
+    - Distribute Trainings
+    - You don't want to script EC2 cluster provisioning yourself every time.
+- Easy deployment Integration:
+    - `predictor = estimator.deploy(initial_instance_count=1, instance_type='ml.m5.large')` creates a fully managed HTTPS inference endpoint with scaling, logging, and monitoring.
+    - If you train manually, deploying to production becomes a manual DevOps task.

+#### Notes while using Estimators:
+- Training scripts (running on any instance):
+   - Can read files from a s3 location
+   - But can't write them.
+We need to write the output files into the container hosted on the training/EC2 instance itself and manually write/upload the files using s3 objects.
+   - Or just use the default location '/opt/ml' of the instance mentioned in different environment variables i.e. "SM_MODEL_DIR" = '/opt/ml/model' for model output, "SM_OUTPUT_DATA_DIR" = 'opt/ml/output/data/' for output data.
+   - Sagemaker collects everything in '/opt/ml/model', compresses it and upload it to s3 location specified in the Estimator
 ### Issues Arised and Resolved
 #### Couldn't access/read files from user/new created buckets.
 Reason being S3 read access was not allowed for the role that is executing the code.